cmccorm8/Alt-F4-Pandemic-Game/Status/status4.md

 -   UI Design:

-	-	TODO: Add better UI elements to the interface part of the game.
-As of right now, they perform the task they are meant to but look visually unappealing.
+	-	TODO: Tweak with the UI as much as I can with the amount of time left.
 (SM)